-Parking tickets issued by the local authority
+Parking tickets issued by the local council

-Receiving a penalty charge
+Receiving a penalty charge notice

 The penalty charge notice will say that you have 28 days to pay the charge.

-If you don't agree that you committed the offence, you can appeal to the local authority.
-The penalty charge notice will tell you how to appeal and the time limits.
-You might want to appeal because:
+If you don't agree that you parked illegally, you can appeal against the penalty charge notice to the local council.
+The notice will tell you how to appeal and by when.